1092Labs/Canvas/README.md

 3. Change the world?
 Yep.
 4. Profit?
 Nah.

+# Navigating this project
+There are a number of topics we'll be diving deep into.
+Check out the markdown files in this repository to explore our thinking.
+1. Shared learning
+2. Meetings
+3. Information v.s. intelligence
+4. Servant leadership

 You can copy, change, or share any of these ideas in any way you choose.